r-pufky/docs/services/nginx/README.md

 }
 ```
 * The `SERVER_DNS_NAME` should be in the SSL certificate; a [wildcard
-  certificate][5] will work.
+  certificate][3l] will work.
-* `ssl-dhparams.pem` may be generated with `sudo openssl dhparam -out
+* _ssl-dhparams.pem_ may be generated with `openssl dhparam -out
   ssl-dhparams.pem 4096`.

 ### Setup Base Proxy Control
-A proxy control template will enable complex proxy configurations to be applied
+A proxy control template will enable complex proxy configurations to be
-easily to proxies.
+consistenly applied to multiple proxy sites.

-[/etc/nginx/conf.d/proxy-control.conf][ref1]
+[/etc/nginx/conf.d/proxy-control.conf][refss]
 ```nginx
 client_max_body_size 10m;
 client_body_buffer_size 128k;